mtimkovich/tic_tac_toe/README.md

 Tic Tac Toe
 ===========

+**UPDATE**
+2 player is now completely functional!
+Now I can begin work on the AI.

 I'm working on creating a Tic Tac Toe game with an AI.
 Currently a work in progress, and the AI has not been coded yet.
 When completed, I hope it will be able to draw with even the best players in the world.